ehsansdr/Docker_Tutorial/READme.md

 docker container prune

 To clear up disk space on the Docker host, you can use the docker container prune command to remove all stopped containers.
 It is a practical method of clearing out empty containers and recovering resources.
+for forcly removing :

+docker container prune -f
+docker container prune --force